dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/07/04
+As a reminder for myself that the "right" technology, writing tests first or some magic thing, doeтэе guarantee a "good" design.
+Only making an actual code change later can prove how "good" the design was.
+Should we speculatively attempt the most likely changes from time to time?

 #### 2024/07/02
 Here is another attempt at paragraph navigation actions (this time mostly based on indentation) <https://gist.github.com/dkandalov/6bd16ac80ee69739f9b81b665bb93768>.
 Not a very well-factored code as it still doesn't feel right anyway.